mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-ai.md

 image_preview: "/assets/modeldown_report_1.jpg"

 ---
 **Machine learning is great... until you have to explain it.** Stakeholders are normally non-technical, C-suites that ultimately want to know what the model does for the business.
 And how it helps increase revenue or decrease costs.
 A new R package, `modelDown` can help.
+And, I want to teach you how to extract that precious business value that company's crave.

-In this R-tip, I'm going to show you how to unlock MASSIVE BUSINESS VALUE with `modelDown` in **under 5-minutes:**
+In this R-tip, I'm going to show you how to unlock _massive business value_ with `modelDown` in **under 5-minutes:**

 1. Learn how to **make machine learning models** with `tidymodels`
 2. **Unlock the cheat-code** to making ANY machine learning model explainable